lubuntu-team/manual/source/1/1.3/installation.rst

 .. image:: manpartitioning.png

 If you have a new hard disc or solid state drive press the :guilabel:`New Partition table` button but this will delete the whole disc if you have any data on it.
 After pressing this button you will get a dialog saying what kind of partition table to use.
 The :guilabel:`Master Boot Record` button will create an old partition table but will only allow 4 primary partitions and partitions up to 2 Terabytes.
-The :guilabel:`GUID Partition Table` button works for large discs but may not be recognized by legacy other operating systems.
+The :guilabel:`GUID Partition Table` button works for large discs but may not be recognized by legacy operating systems.
 To get back to your main partitioning window press the :guilabel:`OK` button.

 To change what disc you are partitioning use the :guilabel:`Storage device` drop down menu.